This post contains affiliate links. Please see our disclosure policy.

 - Freshly Baked Croissants are cut into small crouton size pieces, tossed with butter and sugar, then baked until crispy for a crunchy croissant cookie crumb to fold into the ice cream.

 - Whole Coffee Beans are roasted lightly then gently smashed and steeped in the warm milk and cream for superior coffee flavor.
-You can also add a single teaspoon of espresso powder for a little coffee color.

 - Heavy Cream with 32-35% fat makes an ultra rich ice cream.